g-gussack/g-gussack/README.md

 ## Hi there 👋
+My name is Graham!

+I currently work at Aderant in R&D

+⚡Grateful Dead and ⚾ Braves Baseball

 <!--
 **g-gussack/g-gussack** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.